Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Experimental results and discussion

 \subsection{Site description}

 The imaging system was deployed on a meteorological tower with a clear sightline to the desired smokestack operated by the Wood Buffalo Environment Association (WBEA).
-It is located outside of the Syncrude oil sands processing facility in north of Fort McMurray, Alberta, Canada.
-Syncrude Canada Ltd. is one of the world's largest producers of synthetic crude oil from oil sands and the largest single source producer in Canada.
-The images were captured from the Buffalo Viewpoint monitoring station, operated byt the Wood Buffalo Environmental Association (WBEA) as its angle to the area was suitable and we could see the biggest smokestack and its plume all the time.
-The distance between the camera and considered smokestack is about 5.2 kilometers.
-Figure \ref{fig.Map views of the region} represents the satellite images of the region and location of the camera and the desired smokestack.
+It is located outside the Syncrude oil sands processing facility north of Fort McMurray, Alberta, Canada.
+Figure \ref{fig.Map views of the region} represents the satellite images, the location of the camera, and the desired smokestack.